zenml-io/zenml/docs/book/advanced-guide/getting_started_on_gcp.md

-# Getting started with Google Cloud

-This guide will take you from the default local stack to a basic cloud stack in no time.
-This should help you get started with running your machine learning pipeline in production.
+# GCP
+To get started using ZenML on the cloud, you need some basic infrastructure up and running that you can then make more complicated depending on your use-case.
+This guide sets up the easiest MLOPs stack that we can run on GCP with ZenML.

 {% hint style="info" %}
 This guide represents **one** of many ways to create a cloud stack on GCP.